 - 6.9 This policy applies to all sites proposed for waste management.
 Only one site is named in the policy.
-Unnamed sites would be determined in accordance with Policy GP1. - 6.10 Sizewell 'A' Nuclear Power Station is currently undergoing decommissioning.
+Unnamed sites would be determined in accordance with Policy GP1. - 6.10 Sizewell A Nuclear Power Station is currently undergoing decommissioning.
 This involves the treatment and temporary storage of radioactive waste.
 The reactor has been de-fuelled already with the fuel being transported off site to Sellafield.
 Other less radioactive materials remain on site.
 Policy WP16 below specifically refers to applications for the treatment and storage of waste at Sizewell Nuclear Power Station.
-Proposals for managing radioactive waste, including imported radioactive waste from elsewhere would it-be determined by the County Council.
+Only if the proposal includes the importation of radioactive waste from elsewhere would it be determined by the County Council.